PaulC91/tufteless/README.md

 For a more detailed explanation of how to customize your blog using `tuftesque` see [this blogpost](http://livefreeordichotomize.com/2017/07/13/introducing-the-tuftesque-blogdown-theme/) on the subject.

-... more docs to come.
+... more docs to come.# tufteless